 Alternately, use PROMO CODE TravelNearWithDawn (not case sensitive) worth R150 off any domestic bookings you book.
 Valid for travel 31 March 2020.

-Read my other posts on Thailand.
-Photos supplied by t137 Pillars which I visited during a media trip hosted by Thailand Authority of Tourism and Lesley Simpson Communications.
+*** Read my other posts on Thailand.
+Photos sourced, the above article written by my for Thailand Authority of Tourism and Lesley Simpson Communications who I visited 137 Pillars with.